 Once you’ve finished watching the Changing of the Guard Ceremony, it’s well worth spending some time exploring the Palace Park.

-Its a beautiful green area that surrounds the Palace Square and is the largest park in the city centre of Oslo!
+It’s a beautiful green area that surrounds Palace Square and is the largest park in the city centre of Oslo!

-The Oslo Palace Park is open 24 hours of the day, all year.
+The Oslo Palace Park is open 24 hours a day, all year.